SkylineCommunications/dataminer-docs-connectors/connector/doc/Vodafone_Kabel_Deutschland_GmbH_SI_Stream_Mapping.md

 # Vodafone Kabel Deutschland GmbH SI Stream Mapping

-This is a dedicated connector intended to monitor and store the links between the DataMiner Reservations, Input information and outgoing SDT/EIT PID information.
+This is a dedicated connector intended to monitor and store the links between DataMiner reservations, input information, and outgoing SDT/EIT PID information.

 Required to configure the SI Stream data correctly.

 ## About